 This CLE course will provide bank counsel with an analysis of Regulation W, which governs transactions that banks may conduct with affiliates and insiders, and best practices for compliance.
-The panel will also discuss the impact of Dodd-Frank mandates, including Sections 608 and 619, on the affiliate transaction rules, and the anticipated regulatory and enforcement framework under the new administration.
-Practical problems and solutions will be discussed.
+The panel will also discuss the impact of Dodd-Frank mandates, including Sections 608 and 619, on the affiliate transaction rules and the anticipated regulatory and enforcement framework under the new administration.
+They will also address practical problems and solutions.

 - Regulation W Rule 23A

 - Covered transactions: the seven categories